akeneo/pim-docs/onboarder/synchronization/index.rst

 | The messages that are part of the synchronization process are queued.
 | The queue is consumed by a command line process called ``worker``.
 |
-| The worker has to be always launched as it poll the queue waiting for new messages to handle.
+| The worker has to always be launched as it polls the queue waiting for new messages to handle.

 You want a supervised worker